deficollective/deficollective.github.io/content/english/blog/defiscan-update-methodology-batch-2.md

 draft: false
 ---

-With the next batch of DeFi protocols reviewed, including Aave, Compound, Uniswap and more, we have identified a number of areas in the DeFiScan framework that require clarifications and/or improvments.
+With the next batch of DeFi protocols reviewed, including Aave, Compound, Uniswap and more, we have identified a number of areas in the DeFiScan methodology that require clarifications and/or improvments.

-In this post we present the following updates and clarifications:
+In this post we discuss the following updates:
-- Autonomy risk scores to account for decentralization of protocol dependencies
+- **Autonomy risk scores to account for decentralization of protocol dependencies**
-- Security Council to mitigate insufficient Exit Windows in onchain governance
+- **Security Council to mitigate insufficient Exit Windows in onchain governance**
-- Security Council requirements to shift from "non-team" to "non-insider" rule
+- **Security Council requirements to shift from "non-team" to "non-insider" rule**

-These updates are also reflected in the DeFiScan methodology and will be incorporated in protocol reviews immediately.
+These updates are implemented in the DeFiScan methodology immediately and applied to current and future reviews.

 ## Autonomy risk scores

 The Autonomy dimension captures risks from centralization in protocol dependencies.
 Such dependencies include oracle price feeds in lending protocols, the collateral asset in a CDP, and any other third-party infrastructure that a DeFi protocol is integrated with.

-In this update we have revised the centralization risk scores associated with a protocol dependency to reflect **the risk of a failure of a protocol dependency due to centralization in the dependency itself**.
+In this update we have revised the centralization risk scores associated with a protocol dependency to reflect **the risk of failure of a protocol dependency due to centralization in the dependency itself**.
-The updated Autonomy risk scoring methodology thus builds on the existing assessment of the potential impact of a dependency failure:
+The updated Autonomy risk scoring methodology thus builds on the existing assessment of the severity of a dependency failure:

-- High risk: a failure of the dependency may result in the theft or loss of user funds
+- High severity: a failure of the dependency may result in the theft or loss of user funds
-- Medium risk: a failure of the dependency may result in the theft or loss of unclaimed yield or may otherwise materially change the expected protocol performance
+- Medium severity: a failure of the dependency may result in the theft or loss of unclaimed yield or may otherwise materially change the expected protocol performance
-- Low risk: No dependencies or a failure cannot materially change the expected protocol performance
+- Low severity: No dependencies or a failure cannot materially change the expected protocol performance

-The methodology then continues to assess decentralization of the dependency itself as follows:
+The methodology then continues to assess centralization of the dependency itself:

-- Stage 0, or equivalent, decentralization:
+- Highly centralized: Stage 0, or equivalent, dependency
-- Stage 1, or equivalent, decentralization:
+- Moderately centralized: Stage 1, or equivalent, dependency
-- Stage 2, or equivalent, decentralization:
+- Decentralized: Stage 2, or equivalent, dependency

-Similar to L2s and DeFi protocols, decentralization of the dependency is seen as a strategy to mitigate centralization risks and should thus be reflected in the Autonomy score.

-For instance, consider a lending protocol that relies on an external oracle price feed.
-If this feed fails, e.g. by pushing an asset price of 0 due to an operational error or an attack, user funds may be lost or frozen thus earning the lending protocol a "High risk" impact score.
-Since we here focus on centralization risks, instead of e.g. technical or economic risks, we are interested in reasons for such a failure related to existing permissions and control in the oracle system.
-In the example of an oracle system, centralization may occur if asset prices are determined by a single party or if a single party, or otherwise not sufficiently decentralized set of parties, holds critical permissions in the system such as the permission to upgrade contracts.

-This concept is very similar to how DeFiScan already captures centralization risks exhibited by the underlying chain.
-DeFi protocols inherit centralization risks of their dependencies just like they do for the underlying chain.

-In the following table this logic is outlined in the updated Autonomy risk scores.
+*Note that the dependency itself may not necessarily be a DeFi protocol with an associated Stage score.
+In this case, centralization of the dependency is assessed based on equivalent criteria where possible.*

+These two scores, the severity of a dependency failure and the centralization of the dependency itself, are then combined into an Autonomy risk score according to the table below.
+Thereby, the risk from dependencies associated with a high severity of a potential failure can be mitigated by decentralizing control in the dependency.
+Thus, a DeFi protocol may improve its Autonomy score by carefully selecting dependencies that are decentralized.

 <table>
   <tr>